-- 1. Probation: The student is placed on probation and is allowed to continue in the program for a time-limited period to allow for completion of a Probationary Contract (See Appendix J.) The contract will include problems to be solved, actions to be taken to solve the problems, a time period to carry out identified actions, as well as re-evaluation of student performance and/or consequences for noncompliance.
+- 1. Probation: The student is placed on probation and is allowed to continue in the program for a time-limited period to allow for completion of a Probationary Contract (See Appendix J-2.)
+The contract will include problems to be solved, actions to be taken to solve the problems, a time period to carry out identified actions, as well as re-evaluation of student performance and/or consequences for noncompliance.
 The APS Committee will work with the student, their preceptor, and other relevant persons to develop the contract.
-In addition, the APS Committee reserves the power to dismiss the student from the program under any of the following circumstances: - a. if the student refuses to develop a contract; - b. if the student fails to fulfill the contract; - c. if while completing the contract some serious unprofessional behavior or failing academic performance occurs on the part of the student; - d. if serious unprofessional behavior or failing academic performance occurs at any point between the completion of a previous contract and the student's date of degree conferral. - 2.
+In addition, the APS Committee reserves the power to dismiss the student from the program under any of the following circumstances: - a. if the student refuses to develop a Probationary Contract; - b. if the student fails to fulfill the requirements of the Probationary Contract; - c. if while completing the Probationary Contract some serious unprofessional behavior or failing academic performance occurs on the part of the student; - d. if serious unprofessional behavior or failing academic performance occurs at any point between the completion of a previous Probationary Contract and the student's date of degree conferral. - 2.
 Dismissal: The student is dismissed from the program.